 Established in Iowa Code (Chapter 231E), the Office of Public Guardian may act as an individual's guardian; conservator; attorney-in-fact under a health care power of attorney document; agent under a financial power of attorney document; personal representative; or representative payee.
 The mission of the Office of Public Guardian is to preserve individual independence through a person-centered process by:

-The Office of Public Guardian will only be appointed by the court as the substitute decision maker of last resort.
+The Office of Public Guardian will only be appointed by the court as the substitute decision maker in a last resort.

 To be eligible, an individual must be an Iowa resident who is at least 18 years old and: